Don’t flush contact lenses. Recycle them

 “The metal layers of the blister packs are recycled separately, while the contact lenses and plastic blister pack components are melted into plastic that can be remolded to make recycled products.”

-Think of recycling your contact lenses as a “win-win” with a little effort on your part.
-Your contact lenses and their packaging is recycled, and you’re helping programs to prevent blindness.
-Oh, and what happens to your recycled contact lenses and related materials?
+Think of recycling your contact lenses as a “win-win” with little effort on your part.
+Your contact lenses and their packaging are recycled, and you’re helping programs to prevent blindness.

 SEE RELATED: How to donate (recycle) your eyeglasses